Katy Perry kicks off bidding at Auction Napa Valley

 2015: $15.8 million

-Perry’s appearance was a new type of pairing at the jet-set Wine Country event.
-The Santa Barbara native was set to kick off the bidding with a performance of five songs.
+Aaron Pott of St. Helena’s Pott Wine was dancing throughout the performance.

-“I’m really not her target audience but at least I know who she is,” Banke quipped before the concert.
+“At 52, I’m too old to be a Katy Perry fan,” the vintner said, “but I was introduced to her through my kids.”

-However Terri Wilkes, 21, of Los Angeles, said she was enticed to come to the storied fundraiser because of Perry’s performance.
+Terri Wilken, 21, of Los Angeles, said she was enticed to come to the auction because Perry was the headliner.
 The college student, who goes to Brown University, said some of Perry’s songs are nostalgic for her.

 “They were popular when I was in junior high and high school,” she said.
 “Of course she has newer stuff and that’s good, too.”